deontologician/node_talk/slides/slides.md

 ## This is complicated

-You can get this to be efficiently, but it's a lot of work
+You can get this to be efficient, but it's a lot of work

 The solution will be different for every app <!-- .element: class="fragment" -->